shobhu98/shobhu98/README.md

 Hey 👋🏻,

-I am Software and Web Application Engineer from India.
-I also write blog posts and open source solutions about JavaScript, Node.JS, Java and React.
+I am Software and Web Application Developer from India.
+I also write blogs  and open source solutions about JavaScript, Node.JS, Java and React.
 I am about to start a Youtube channel where I will add videos on Software related stuff.